A substitute for Kazhdan's property (T) for universal non-lattices

 The elements in $\Sigma^2\IR[\Ga]$ are considered positive.
 For $\xi,\eta\in\IR[\Ga]^\her$, we write $\xi\preceq \eta$ if $\eta-\xi \in \Sigma^2\IR[\Ga]$.
 It is obvious that $\xi\succeq0$ implies $\xi\geq0$ in the full group {\ca} $\cst[\Ga]$, that is to say, $\pi(\xi)$ is positive selfadjoint for every orthogonal (or unitary) representation $\pi$ of $\Ga$ on a real (or complex) Hilbert space $\cH$.
 The converse is true up to the \emph{archimedean closure}:

 See, e.g., \cite{cimpric,cec,schmudgen} for this.
 On this occasion, we remind the basic fact that $0\preceq\xi\preceq\eta$ (or $0\le\xi\le\eta$) need not imply $0\le\xi^2\le\eta^2$.
 Note that since any orthogonal representation of $\Ga$ dilates to an orthogonal representation of any supergroup $\Ga_1\geq\Ga$ by induction (i.e., $\cst[\Ga]\subset\cst[\Ga_1]$ in short), whether $\xi\geq0$ or not does not depend on the ambient group.
-On the other hand, it is unclear to the author whether $\xi\succeq0$ depends on the ambient group.
-The author also wonders whether $\xi\geq0$ is equivalent to existence of a supergroup $\Ga_1\geq\Ga$ such that $\xi\succeq 0$ in $\IR[\Ga_1]$.
+The same holds true for $\xi\succeq0$, by the coset decomposition.
 The \emph{combinatorial Laplacian}, w.r.t.\ the (symmetric) generating subset $S$,

 satisfies, for every orthogonal representation $(\pi,\cH)$ and a vector $v\in\cH$,